• Restaurants

 The inspectors said the hotel's guest rooms are "stylish and creatively lit spaces, fusing classic good looks with the kind of contemporary style you'd expect to see on the coasts."

-I was introduced to Hotel Valencia during a work trip hosted by Visit San Antonio to promote the city's Holidays on Houston Street in December.
+I was introduced to Hotel Valencia during a work trip hosted by Visit San Antonio in December to promote Holidays on Houston Street.

 While the street-level entrance is austere, a charming water fountain welcomes guests who step inside.
 The upstairs lobby provides comfortable seating, eye-catching art, and The Naranja Tequila and Mezcal Bar.

 One wall in the lobby is lined with dozens of glass oranges, each signed by famous guests who've stayed at Hotel Valencia.
-Among them are athletes, musical acts, and comedians, including Joe Montana, Charlize Theron, My Chemical Romance, and George Lopez, to name a few.
+Among them are athletes, musical acts, and comedians, including Joe Montana, Charlize Theron, My Chemical Romance, and George Lopez.

 Hotel Valencia's on-site restaurant, Dorrego's, specializes in Argentinian cuisine and has indoor seating and an outdoor patio overlooking the San Antonio River Walk.